mongodb/docs/source/includes/overview-monitoring-agent-install.rst

 ..
 This is the Overview content for all the monitoring agent install tutorials.

-The MMS monitoring agent is a lightweight component that runs within your infrastructure, connects to your MongoDB processes, collects data about the state of your deployment, and then sends the data to the |monitoring| service which processes and renders this data.
+The MMS Monitoring Agent is a lightweight component that runs within your infrastructure, connects to your MongoDB processes, collects data about the state of your deployment, and then sends the data to the |monitoring| service which processes and renders this data.
 The agent initiates all connections to